Big Learning with Bayesian Methods

 \subsection{MapReduce and Spark}

 MapReduce~\cite{Dean:2004} is a distributed computing framework for key-value stores.
 It reads key-value stores from disk, performs some transformations to these key-value stores in parallel, and writes the final results to disk.
-A typical MapReduce cycle is as follows: \begin{enumerate} \item Spawn some workers on all machines; \item Workers read input key-value pairs in parallel from a distributed file system; \item \textit{Map:} Pass each key-value pair to a user defined function, which will generate some intermediate key-value pairs; \item According to the key, hash the intermediate key-value pairs to all machines, then merge key-value pairs that have the same key, result with (key, list of values) pairs; \item \textit{Reduce:} In parallel, pass each (key, list of values) pairs to a user defined function, which will generate some output key-value pairs; \item Write output key-value pairs to the file system. \end{enumerate}
+A typical MapReduce cycle involves the steps: (1) Spawn some workers on all machines; (2) Workers read input key-value pairs in parallel from a distributed file system; (3) \textit{Map:} Pass each key-value pair to a user defined function, which will generate some intermediate key-value pairs; (4) According to the key, hash the intermediate key-value pairs to all machines, then merge key-value pairs that have the same key, result with (key, list of values) pairs; (5) \textit{Reduce:} In parallel, pass each (key, list of values) pairs to a user defined function, which will generate some output key-value pairs; and (6) Write output key-value pairs to the file system.